anirudhm539/Dashboards---Portfolio/README.md

-# Dashboards Portfolio — Vivek Singh
+# Dashboards Portfolio — Anirudh manjhi

 This repository contains my **Power BI dashboards** created for sales and customer analytics.
 Each dashboard is fully interactive and built with DAX measures, filters, and KPIs.